Origin

 Explore next: Papua New Guinea, Timor Leste, Island Coffee Origins, Asia Pacific.

-Vietnam And Robusta Processing
+Vietnam and Robusta Processing

 Vietnam is strongly associated with Robusta and large-scale commercial processing, but higher-quality washed, natural and specialty Robusta lots also exist.
 Separate species geography from process quality before dismissing or choosing a Robusta lot.